marczz/git-memo/source/merge.rst

       ``git diff -2`` or ``git diff --ours``
    -  ``git show :3:file`` is ``theirs`` we have the difference as ``git diff -3`` or ``git diff --theirs``

+-  In a failed merge an unmerged path `file` contains the combined unmerged file, and `git diff` will show a *combined diff* which show differences with the two parents.

+-  ``git log --merge -p <path>`` will show diffs first for the HEAD version and then the MERGE_HEAD version.

+-  ``git log ..otherbranch`` show the changes that will be merged in the current branch.
+-  ``git diff ...otherbranch`` is the diff from common ancestor (merge base) to graphical representation of the branches since they were merged last time.

+-   ``git mergetool`` launch a graphical mergetool which will work you through the merge.

+Refs:

+-   :gitdoc:`git-merge.html`

 Submitting patches
 ------------------